NAIST-SE/AttractingContributors/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project(Meme-collection)
-Did you enjoy internet meme?
+Have you enjoyed internet meme?
 I like ridiculousness of internet meme.</br>
 What is your favorite internet meme?</br>
 Please write down if you have knowledge!